paularah/k8s/config-maps/notes.md

-## Importat commands
+## Important commands

-`kubectl create configmap app-config --from-literal=<KEY>=<VALUE>`
+`kubectl create configmap <config-map-name> --from-literal=<KEY>=<VALUE>`

-envFrom in the corresponding pod defintion file is an array field, this makes sense be cuase you can specify muktile config maps in a pod. `:wq
+You can either inject a specific key in the config map or the entire config map as env in the pod.
+Config can also be mounted in volumes inside the pod